nunomatosribeiro/deadpool-vs-cows-proj/README.txt

 Backlog Functionalities
-Adding a final boss when the score is reached Improving the UI.
+Adding a final boss when the score is reached;
+Improving the UI;
-Adding the sounds.
+Adding the sounds;
 Counting the score;
 Increment when hit by a extra live;